M-Yamashita01/check-members/README.md

 ## Outputs
 ### `filled_seats`
-Seats that memberships used.
+Seats that membership used.
 ### `seats`
 Max seats an organization can use.

 ### `member_count`
-Total number of memberships in the `github_membership` and `github_repository_collaborator` resources written in the terraform file.
+Total number of membership in the `github_membership` and `github_repository_collaborator` resources written in the terraform file.

 ## Example usage